Online Music Theory Lessons

 What is music theory?
-And why should I take online music theory lessons?
+Why should I take online music theory lessons?
 You may ask yourself this question while doing your research.
 When you learn music, it is not just knowing the rules of music, but also how to use those rules.
-When someone takes music theory lessons, they will be able to learn music faster, understand why something sounds “right” or “wrong,” and even write their own music!
-You will cover these concepts in online music theory lessons:

-Rhythm and Meter: How music is organized through time.
 Rhythm lets you connect what you do in sound with what you do in movement.
-Meter shows you how rhythm is organized in terms of repetition, which is usually with stressed beats over a regular pulse.
+Meter shows how rhythm is organized in terms of repetition.
+This is usually with stressed beats over a regular pulse.

-Melody: How you write something that is singable or memorable, and varies thoughtfully in pitch and rhythm.
-You sing or hum this line when you are listening to a song, or remembering one.
+Learn how to write something that is memorable, and varies thoughtfully in pitch and rhythm.
+Singing or humming this line when you are listening to a song, or remembering one.

-Harmony: You’ll learn how chords are built and how they function in a given context and relate to each otherwise.
-You will first learn intervals, scales, and keys and modes.
+Learn how chords are built, how they function, relate to each other.
+Learn intervals, scales, and keys and modes.

-Instrumentation: Your instructor will teach you the ranges, registers, and quirks of each instrument.
+We will teach you the ranges, registers, and quirks of each instrument.
 You’ll also learn how to write for voice, which can be very different.
-This includes the range, technique, and basic understanding on how each instrument is played.
+Range, technique, and providing a basic understanding of each instrument.

-Orchestration: An advanced skill you will learn as a composer.
-You will learn how to organize many instruments with unique sounds, and this is based on what instrument is suited best for specific things.
+Lastly, orchestration is an advanced skill you will learn as a composer.
+Learn how to organize many instruments with unique sounds, and this is based on what instrument is suited best for specific things.
 You will also learn how instruments behave with one another, and which instruments have a sound that “stands out” the most.